-The crew cut or butch cut was also achieved with clippers but a little hair was left longer on the top.
+The crew cut or butch cut or brush cut was also achieved with clippers but a little hair was left longer on the top.
 Some stars had the very front inch or two longer and combed straight up or forward like Jazz musician Gerry Mulligan.
-Actor Steve McQueen also wore a traditional crew cut with a longer top (and natural curls).
+Hair could be cut flat on top or rounded such as this:

 The flat top was clipped all around but left an inch or two longer on top, oiled and combed flat and square.

 The military cuts were not too popular.
-Most men preferred the wave or slicked styles if they had enough hair tp create them.
+Most men preferred the fuller wave or slicked styles if they had enough hair tp create them.